ScottishCovidResponse/Covid_Simulation_Model/README.md

 ## Running a Simulation

 The built java project takes two positional commandline arguments.
-The first is a josn file defining the disease and population parameters, and the second is a json file defining the parameters of a particular run, for example, the number of iterations.
+The first is a json file defining the disease and population parameters, and the second is a json file defining the parameters of a particular run, for example, the number of iterations.
 Example json files and further documentation are provided in the `parameters` folder.